vyos/vyos-documentation/docs/services/pppoe-server.rst

 Automatic VLAN creation
 =======================

-VLAN's can be created by accel-ppp on the fly if via the use of the kernel module vlan_mon, which is monitoring incoming vlans and creates the neccessary VLAN if required and allowed.
+VLAN's can be created by accel-ppp on the fly if via the use of the kernel module vlan_mon, which is monitoring incoming vlans and creates the necessary VLAN if required and allowed.
 VyOS supports the use of either VLAN ID's or entire ranges, both values can be defined at the same time for an interface.

 .. code-block:: sh